gshs-ornl/revengc/README.md

 ## Getting Started

-You can install the latest development version from GitHub with
+You can install the latest development version from github with

 ```
 devtools::install_github("GIST-ORNL/revengc")